 LOCAL HOME BUILDERS LAUNCH NEW GREEN BUILDING PROGRAM

-Aims to Build More Energy-Efficient and Environmentally-Friendly Homes in Albuquerque
+Aims to Build More Energy-Efficient and Environmentally-Friendly Homes in Washington

-ALBUQUERQUE, NM (March 13, 2006) — The Home Builders Association of Central New Mexico is unveiling a new, locally-relevant green building program called Build Green New Mexico™.
-This program, partnered with the Green Building Initiative™, is designed to help bring more energy-efficient and environmentally-friendly homes to the Albuquerque area by providing a baseline for practical green building approaches for local builders.
+YAKIMA, Wash.
+(March 14, 2008) – The Central Washington Home Builders Association (HBA) unveiled a new voluntary residential green building program called the Central Washington Built Green Association at today's Central Washington Home and Garden Show.
+This new program—partnered with the Green Building Initiative™ and Built Green®—is designed to help bring more energy-efficient and environmentally-friendly homes to Washington by providing a baseline for practical green building methods and training resources for local builders.

-"Until recently, green building has remained the domain of a relatively small number of niche builders," said Robert Lupton, president of the Home Builders Association of Central New Mexico.
-"We are proud to introduce Build Green New Mexico.
-This comprehensive green building program will help more Albuquerque homeowners appreciate the numerous benefits of green built homes."
+"Until recently, green building has remained the domain of a relatively small number of niche builders," said Carly Faul, executive officer of the Central Washington HBA.
+"We are proud to introduce Central Washington Built Green Association.
+This comprehensive green building program will help more Washington homeowners appreciate the numerous benefits of green built homes."

 BENEFITS OF GREEN HOMES

-While green is at the core of green building, the construction trend goes beyond just saving the environment.
-Owners of green homes reap various benefits that include utility savings, improved indoor air quality and less overall maintenance.
+Green building in residential construction offers many advantages beyond just improved environmental performance.
+Owners of green homes reap various benefits, including utility savings, improved indoor air quality and less overall maintenance.
 Not surprisingly, green homes also have less negative impact on the environment by saving energy and reducing waste, particularly during construction.

-Although there is no one-size-fits-all approach to green building, the Build Green New Mexico guidelines will be customized to the local climate and based on fundamental green building principles including:
+Although there is no one-size-fits-all approach to green building, the Central Washington Built Green Association's green building guidelines are based on fundamental green building principles including: